gnatsnapper/PMQ/README.md

 ```php
 $pmq = new PMQ("/myqueue","w+");
 ```
-Flags passed are inspired fopen's format:
+PMQ's flags passed are inspired fopen's format:
 * r - read only
 * w - write only
+* c - write only
 * r+/w+ - read and write
 * x - exclusive (do not create if file exists)
-* e - close on exec
 * n - non-blocking mode

 Queue permissions can be set in umask format, maximum messages, message size (bytes) can also be set, according if the users permissions allow: